raphael-group/LAML/README.md

 --ultrametric         Enforce ultrametricity to the output tree.
 --noSilence           Assume there is no gene silencing, but allow missing data by dropout in sc-sequencing.
 --noDropout           Assume there is no sc-sequencing dropout, but allow missing data by gene silencing.
 -v, --verbose         Show verbose messagesRandom seeds.
-Can be a single interger number or a list of intergers whose length is equal to the number of random seeds.
-Can be a single interger number or a list of intergers whose length is equal to the number of.
+Can be a single integer number or a list of integers whose length is equal to the number of random seeds.
+Can be a single integer number or a list of integers whose length is equal to the number of.
 --nInitials NINITIALS   The number of initial points.
 Default: 20.
 --randseeds RANDSEEDS   Random seeds.
-Can be a single interger number or a list of intergers whose length is equal to the number of initial points (see --nInitials).
+Can be a single integer number or a list of integers whose length is equal to the number of initial points (see --nInitials).
 --randomreps RANDOMREPS
 Number of replicates to run for the random strategy of topology search.
 --maxIters MAXITERS   Maximum number of iterations to run topology search.